TLE-MEC/Hack-CP-DSA/PULL_REQUEST_TEMPLATE.md

 - [ ] My solution passes all the testcases.
 - [ ] I have properly indented and **documented my solution using comments**.

-If any of the above is unmarked, please make the necessary changes and then mark them so that you're PR can be approved and merged :rocket:
+If any of the above is unmarked, please make the necessary changes and then mark them so that you're PR can be approved and merged.